Microeconomics of Competitiveness

 • A typical lecture (75 minutes).

-Students will be asked to apply their learning in a group project that analyzes the competitiveness of a selected smart city and one of one of its clusters.
-Groups include cir.
-3-4 students.
+Students will be asked to apply their learning in a group project that analyzes the competitiveness of a selected cluster within a city or a region.
+Group include 3 to 4 students.

 • Course Registration Procedure

 • Each student needs to be registered for the course (Patrizia Conforti, Office G 402) in addition to the faculty registration.
-Once registered, the student will have access to the course material via the MOC HBS Platform.
-Each student will get a an individual password to access a course support which comprises inter alia the case studies as well as other publications.
+Once registered, the student will receive the course documentation with all cases to be discussed in class.

-• Registration fee (70 CHF) includes the course support, copyrights, electronic access and individual password to Harvard Business School.
+• Registration fee (70 CHF) includes the course support and copyrights.
 Please bring the exact change.

 • The registration fee (70 CHF) has to be paid to Patrizia Conforti, Office G 402.